Click here for a copy of the Westbury Memorial Public Library Newsletter in PDF format.

 At the Westbury Memorial Public Library Tuesdays, 2:00pm – 5:30pm in the small meeting room.

 En el Westbury Memorial Public Library.
 Matres, 2:00pm – 5:30pm.

 Call Umama Pasha (516) 867-3580, Ext.
 17 and leave one message.

 Note: Literacy Nassau also offers Citizenship and reading assistance.

-Once at the website click to STUDENTS and notice the Registration Information*.
+Visit the website.
+Once at the website click on STUDENTS and notice the Registration Information*.

 To register using the website fill in the information requested in the “Request Registration Information“